Live & On-Demand Webinars

 Developmental Science and Breastfeeding Skill Acquisition addresses learning, forgetting, and relearning in the context of the developmental progression of task-switching abilities (cognitive flexibility) from infancy to adulthood, with emphasis on the earliest of skills to be learned.
 A historical overview of early research on sucking in puppies and rat pups is presented, including seminal work by Dr. Walter C. Stanley (1922 - 2015) and by Dr. William P. Smotherman (1946 - 2008).
 Groundbreaking work by Dr. Carolyn Rovee-Collier (1942 - 2014), the founder of infant long-term memory research in humans, is a centerpiece of this discussion.
 Not incidentally, Rovee-Collier's master's thesis was on sucking in puppies.

 Looking on the Inside: Neural Analogs of Learning and Forgetting discusses how the brain changes as we learn, forget, and adapt.
 A historical overview on cognitive neuroscience is given, and precepts from breastfeeding science and associative learning are integrated, with emphasis on excitatory and inhibitory processes.
 Across the lifespan, sleep is critical for the consolidation of memory - the strengthening of memory toward a robust state.
 As new memory traces are first encoded, there is a fragility of the new memory, but over time - with the repetition of practice followed by rest and sleep - new memories become more robust, and this robust state is termed consolidation.
 Following the use of an artificial nipple, the infant's reflexive breastfeeding movements are often subsequently inhibited at the breast, particularly during early learning.
-Inhibition is a dynamic area of study in the cognitive sciences, including the inhibition of reflexes, wherein sensory stimuli decrease reflex activity.
+Inhibition is a dynamic area of study in the cognitive sciences, including the inhibition of reflexes, when reflexive behavior is altered during the learning process.